Vicba/streamlit-barcelona-data/README.md

 Looking for more guidance?
 Full documentation for Streamlit is [on the website](https://streamlit.io/).

 - **To dive straight into code samples, go [to the streamlit documentation](https://docs.streamlit.io/).**

+Text of project are from myself and [viacheslavliashenko](https://www.kaggle.com/viacheslavliashenko)